sharkattack51/GarageKit_for_Unity/README.md

 ## What is it?

 GaraegKit is framework that uses the Unity C#.
-I provide the template scene and some manager scripts and utility scripts, directory structure.
+I provide the template scene, some manager scripts, utility scripts and directory structure.

 ## How to use?